locastre/model_installer_debugging/README.md

 Welcome to the CERR segmentation model installer!
 For usage information, run with -h flag

-Welcome to the Stratis-Forge segmentation model installer!
-For usage information, run with -h flag

 Usage Information:
         Flags:
                 -i : Flag to run installer in interactive mode (no argument)